elizondoge/student-gitbook/README.md

 {% include "./header.md" %}

 Thank you for your interest in Austin Coding Academy.
-Meet Luke Stenis.
-He more than tripled his salary after graduating from our program:
+Meet Lillian Situ.
+Formerly working in project management and social work, Lillian changed her career and is now a software engineer because of ACA.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/UTPlFwnKrEo" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/watch?v=AVMkl06b5IE" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ### Tracks

 We offers 2 tracks of focus:
-* Full Stack JavaScript/Node.js
+* Full Stack JavaScript
-* C# .NET Core
+* C# .NET

 Our curriculum is designed by industry experts to give you important job skills.
 Everything you learn will help you land the job of your dreams.
 Our graduates are finding great jobs and impressing their bosses with their knowledge and skills.